conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 ## Using `arch_rebuild.txt`

-You can add a feedstock to `arch-rebuild.txt` if it requires rebuilding with different architectures/platforms (such as ppc64le or aarch64).
-To add the feedstock to `arch_rebuild.txt`, open a PR to the [conda-forge-pinning-feedstock repository](https://github.com/conda-forge/conda-forge-pinning-feedstock).
+You can add a feedstock to `arch_rebuild.txt` if it requires rebuilding with different architectures/platforms (such as `ppc64le` or `aarch64`).
+Check the [migration status](https://conda-forge.org/status/#aarch64andppc64leaddition) to see if your package is already in the queue to get migrated.
+If not, you can add the feedstock to `arch_rebuild.txt` by opening a PR to the [conda-forge-pinning-feedstock repository](https://github.com/conda-forge/conda-forge-pinning-feedstock).
 Once the PR is merged, the migration bot goes through the list of feedstocks in `arch_rebuild.txt` and opens a migration PR for any new feedstocks and their dependencies, enabling the aarch64/ppc64le builds.

 <a id="migrations-and-migrators"></a>